 Martina Devlin, Vice Chair

-Martina Devlin is a journalist and author, with five novels and two non-fiction books published.
-Her novels include Ship of Dreams, about the Titanic shipwreck.
+Martina Devlin is a journalist and author, with seven novels and two non-fiction books published.
+Her novels include About Sisterland, The House Where It Happened and Ship of Dreams.
 Non-fiction includes Banksters, co-authored with RTÉ’s David Murphy, about the Irish banking collapse.
-In 2012 she won the Royal Society of Literature's VS Pritchett Prize for a short story.
-She has also won a Hennessy Literary Prize and was shortlisted twice for the Irish Book Awards.
-She writes a column on current affairs for the Irish Independent and was named National Newspapers of Ireland commentator of the year in 2011, and GALA journalist of the year in 2010.
-She contributes short stories to RTÉ's Sunday Miscellany radio programme, and was 2009 writer-in-residence at the Princess Grace Irish Library in Monaco.
-Martina's latest novel The House Where It Happened (2015) is out now from Ward River Press.
+Prizes include the Royal Society of Literature's VS Pritchett Memorial Prize and a Hennessy Literary Prize, while she has been shortlisted three times for the Irish Book Awards.
+She writes a current affairs column for the Irish Independent every Saturday, and has been named National Newspapers of Ireland Commentator of the Year, among other media awards.
+She has an MPhil in Anglo-Irish Literature, is a Phd applicant at the School of English in Trinity College Dublin, and holds a diploma in company direction from the Institute of Directors.